Uganda

 - The supply of all production inputs into iron ore smelting into billets.

-- Also the list of exempt supplies in the Second Schedule of the VAT Act was modified to add the following items:
+- The list of exempt supplies in the Second Schedule of the VAT Act was modified to add the following items:

 Excise duty

-We set out the tax changes that are contained in the Excise Duty (Amendment) Act, 2023:
+The following tax changes are contained in the Excise Duty (Amendment) Act, 2023:

-- The Bill was amended to mainly provide for equivalent tax treatment of Islamic financial business to conventional financial instruments such as ledger, ATM fees etc
+- The Act was amended to mainly provide for equivalent tax treatment of Islamic financial business to conventional financial instruments, such as ledger, ATM fees, etc.

 Stamp duty

-We set out the tax changes that are contained in the Stamp Duty (Amendment) Act, 2023:
+The following tax change is contained in the Stamp Duty (Amendment) Act, 2023:

-- The Act was amended to mainly provide for equivalent stamp duty treatment of instruments under Islamic financial business to conventional instruments under financial services such nil duty on nominal share capital or increase of it of a special purpose vehicle incorporated for an Islamic bond.
+- The Act was amended to mainly provide for equivalent stamp duty treatment of instruments under Islamic financial business to conventional instruments under financial services, such as nil duty on nominal share capital or increase of it of a special purpose vehicle incorporated for an Islamic bond.

 Tax administration

-We set out the tax changes that are contained in the Tax Procedures Code (Amendment) Act, 2023:
+The following tax changes are contained in the Tax Procedures Code (Amendment) Act, 2023:

 - Introduction of a TIN requirement to register an instrument required to pay stamp duty under the Stamp Duty Act, 2014.